 - Sliding – A sliding shower door is usually one of the best choices if the bathroom is too small or if the layout does not allow the door to swing open.
 These doors comprise of glass panels that are anchored to a track.
 They are able to freely slide along the track using rollers.

 You should choose your glass carefully when you are looking for a sliding shower door for your needs.
-It is important that your glass shower door is made from glass that has been tempered.
+It is important that your glass shower door is made of glass that has been tempered.
 This kind of glass is designed to be stronger than other kinds of glass and if an accident should happen to cause it to break, it will shatter into small pieces that are rounded so that the glass has the minimal chance to cause injury.

 You can choose from different colors and designs of glass panel for your sliding shower door.
 Some of the options include patterned, seeded, frosted or clear.
 Some people like to choose frosted glass as this gives them privacy whilst they are using the shower.